Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

 In this case, each vertex of $P_0$ has degree three.
 Therefore, each face of the polyhedron $P^*_0$ dual to $P_0$ is a triangle.
 Moreover, all the vertices of $P^*_0$ are disjoint from $\partial \AdS$.
 Since $\dot{P_0^*}$ does not change the edge lengths of $P^*_0$ at first order and all the faces of $P^*_0$ constitute a triangulation of the boundary surface $\partial P^*_0$, by Lemma \ref{lm:edge lengths}, $\dot{P}^*_0$ is a first-order isometric deformation of $P^*_0$.
 Combined with Proposition \ref{prop:infPogorelov}, $\dot{P}_0$ is trivial.

 \textbf{Case 2.} At least one vertex of $P$ is ideal.

 In this case, we still consider the polyhedron $P^*_0$ dual to the truncated polyhedron $P_0$ (which coincides with $P$ if and only if all the vertices of $P$ are ideal).
-For each ideal vertex $v$, we denote by $f_v$ the face of $P^*_0$ dual to $v$, which is contained in a light-like plane $v^*$.
-In particular, all the edges of $f_v$ are space-like (resp. time-like) in the intersection with $\AdS$ (resp. ${\AdS}^*$) and all vertices are contained in $\AdS$ and thus disjoint from $\partial\AdS$.
+For each ideal vertex $v$, we denote by $f_v$ the face of $P^*_0$ dual to $v$, which is contained in a light-like plane $v^{\perp}$.
+In particular, all the vertices of $f_v$ are contained in $\AdS$ and thus disjoint from $\partial\AdS$.

 Note that $f_v$ is not necessarily a triangle.
 Moreover, if $P^*_0$ has a non-triangular face, then it must be the dual face of an ideal vertex of $P_0$.
 After taking a triangulation (without adding new vertices) of each non-triangular face of $P^*_0$, we obtain a triangulation of $\partial P^*_0$, say $T$.
-By the assumption of $\dot{P}^*_0$ and Claim \ref{clm:edge lengths}, $\dot{P}^*_0$ preserves the edge lengths of the triangulation $T$ at first order.
+By the assumption of $\dot{P}^*_0$ and Claim \ref{clm:edge lengths}, $\dot{P}^*_0$ preserves all the edge lengths of the triangulation $T$ at first order.
 Applying Lemma \ref{lm:edge lengths} and Proposition \ref{prop:infPogorelov} again, we conclude that $\dot{P}^*_0$ is trivial. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:local immersion_angles}] This follows immediately from Proposition \ref{prop:angle rigidity} and the equivalence between the infinitesimal rigidity of $P$ with respect to dihedral angles and that of $P^*_0$ with respect to edge lengths. \end{proof}
+\begin{proof}[\textbf{Proof of Lemma \ref{lem:local immersion_angles}}] This follows immediately from Proposition \ref{prop:angle rigidity} and the equivalence between the infinitesimal rigidity of $P$ with respect to dihedral angles and that of $P^*_0$ with respect to edge lengths. \end{proof}

-This also provides an alternative method to prove the infinitesimal rigidity with respect to dihedral angles at the edges of hyperbolic hyperideal polyhedra (see \cite{bao-bonahon}) and the infinitesimal rigidity with respect to dihedral angles at the edges of AdS ideal polyhedra (see \cite{DMS}).
+This also provides an alternative method to prove the infinitesimal rigidity with respect to dihedral angles at the edges of hyperideal hyperbolic polyhedra (see \cite{bao-bonahon}) and the infinitesimal rigidity with respect to dihedral angles at the edges of ideal AdS polyhedra (see \cite{DMS}).